-In 1973, God revealed to Harold and Joyce Thomas and Bob and Katherine Grete that they were to begin a school in Northwest Florida that would teach that parents are responsible for the education of their children, and that God commands Christian parents to provide their children with an education based upon biblical principles.
+The history of Rocky Bayou Christian school began in 1973 when God revealed to Harold and Joyce Thomas and Bob and Katherine Grete that they were to establish a Christian school in Northwest Florida that would teach that parents are responsible for the education of their children, and that God commands Christian parents to provide their children with an education based upon biblical principles.

 In 2017, RBCS saw the addition of a Crestview campus serving students K4-5th grade housed in the facilities of Central Baptist Church.
 As of this year, more than 750 students enjoy the opportunities that Rocky offers, including a fully integrated biblical world view, varied sports and fine arts options, personalized academics, and homeschool and international student programs.
 Currently, plans are underway for the improvement and growth of all campuses as Rocky Bayou Christian School continues to deliver on its mission.